Categories

 Your African Bushpig trophy should have an average shoulder height of around 32 inches, weigh about 180 pounds, and have a Tusk length of approximately 4 inches.

 The Bush pig is one of the most challenging species of plains game hunting in South Africa.
+To hunt bushpigs successfully requires skill, patience, and knowledge of their elusive behavior, making it a true test for any hunter.

 Either way, Bushpig are an incredibly tricky yet satisfying game species to hunt.
+The method you choose—whether baiting, hunting with dogs, or sitting in blinds—can greatly influence your success when you hunt bushpigs.

 Bushpig inhabits grasslands, riverine woodlands, swamps, reed beds, and semi-arid areas.
+Indigenous trees provide essential cover and food sources for bushpigs in these habitats.

 Trophy shot with Nick Bowker Hunting

 Pig hunts will take you to the thickets and dense underbrush, where they lay up during the daylight hours.
+Hunters often set up in blinds in the late afternoon to prepare for night hunting, maximizing their chances as bushpigs become active.

 Things get a lot more interesting in the case of pig hunting using hounds.
+Using dogs as part of your method adds excitement and challenge, as they track and pursue bushpigs through difficult terrain.

 We will get a pack of hounds and send them into an area where we think the Bushpig might be sleeping during the day.
+At bait sites, corn is commonly used to attract bushpigs, making it easier to observe and hunt them.
+Some additional fees for baiting can reach up to $200 for a successful Bushpig hunt.
+Bushpig hunting with dogs can cost an additional $300 a day.

 Trophy Judgement and Rifle Caliber for Rifle Hunting Bushpig